 Cefepime injection is used to treat many kinds of bacterial infections, including severe or life-threatening forms.

 Cefepime may also be used for purposes not listed in this medication guide.

-What are the possible side effects of cefepime (Maxipime)?
+What are the possible side effects of cefepime?

-- pain, swelling, or skin rash where the injection was given;
+- pain, bruising, swelling, or other irritation where the injection was given;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about cefepime?

 You should not use this medicine if you are allergic to certain antibiotics, including cefepime and similar medicines (Keflex, Omnicef, and others), or penicillin antibiotics (amoxicillin, ampicillin, piperacillin, ticarcillin, Augmentin, and others).